-Drug Trend: Synthetic MarijuanaLast Updated: Wednesday, May 3, 2017
+Drug Trend: Synthetic MarijuanaLast Updated: Tuesday, May 22, 2018

-A national survey shows that 5.8 percent of 12th graders used synthetic marijuana in the past year, compared to 11.3% in 2012.
-(University of Michigan, 2014 Monitoring The Future Survey)
+A national survey shows that 3.7 percent of 12th graders used synthetic marijuana in the past year, compared to 3.5% in 2016.
+(University of Michigan, 2017 Monitoring The Future Survey)

 It is a mixture of plant material that is sprayed with a synthetic compound, similar to THC, the psychoactive ingredient in marijuana.

 K2, Bliss, Fake Weed, Yucatan Fire, Skunk, Moon Rocks, Genie, and others.

 It is illegal to sell, buy, or possess Spice.
 DEA banned 18 active chemicals in Spice because they have a high potential to be abused and have no medical benefit.

 Psychological effects include paranoia, anxiety, panic attacks, hallucinations and giddiness.
 Physical effects include increase in heart rate and blood pressure, convulsions, organ damage or death.
 Regular users may experience withdrawal and addiction problems.

 DID YOU KNOW?
 Teens wrongly believe that Spice is a “natural” product and, therefore, harmless.
 Drug tests do not easily detect the chemicals found in Spice.